 - Stay compliant from anywhere.

-Motive created Automatic Trip Assignment to simplify processes, save time, and reduce violations through automation.
+Motive created AI Trip Assignment to simplify processes, save time, and reduce violations through automation.
 Motive is the first fleet management provider to offer this type of tool, and the benefits are already apparent.
-In the first quarter of the tool’s launch to Enterprise customers, Automatic Trip Assignment feature helped:
+In the first quarter of the tool’s launch to Enterprise customers, AI Trip Assignment feature helped:

 - Automatically resolve ~15% of all unidentified trips.

 - Save fleet managers ~15-60+ minutes daily.

 The AI Trip Assignment tool improves back office productivity by automatically identifying unidentified trips.
 Our proprietary AI models analyze historical patterns (including vehicle inspections, GPS data, and last-known driver) to automatically assign unidentified trips to the right driver.

 Fleet managers can see the recommended driver for the trip in their Fleet Dashboard.
 Drivers can accept or reject the automatic log edit suggestion in their Driver App.

 While other fleet management offerings may provide visibility into unidentified trips, they don’t automate matching.
 Instead, the matching is still done manually by the fleet manager or dispatcher.